Russell left out of Scotland squad as Ritchie named captain

 Issued on: Modified:

-Edinburgh (AFP) – Racing 92 fly-half Finn Russell has been left out of the Scotland squad for the Autumn Nations Series, while Jamie Ritchie takes over the captaincy.
+Edinburgh (AFP) – Gregor Townsend said on Wednesday disciplinary issues did not influence his decision to leave Finn Russell out of the Scotland squad for the Autumn Nations Series and select Jamie Ritchie as captain instead of Stuart Hogg.

-But Russell's hopes of a recall were dashed as he was absent from the squad announced by Scotland head coach Gregor Townsend on Wednesday ahead of games against Australia, Fiji, New Zealand and Argentina in Edinburgh.
+But Russell's hopes of a recall were dashed as he was absent from the squad announced by Scotland head coach Townsend ahead of games against Australia, Fiji, New Zealand and Argentina in Edinburgh.

 Russell was dropped for Blair Kinghorn in Scotland's final Six Nations match in March after it emerged he was one of six players to have breached team protocol by going out drinking in Edinburgh after returning from their win in Italy the previous weekend.